runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 More Advanced Forms in Processing
 ---------------------------------

-Now that we know some basic placement, how do we approach creating more complex shapes in code?
+Now that we know some basic placement techniques, how do we approach creating more complex shapes in code?

 ### beginShape() and endShape()

 Now that we realize how form can convey meaning, we can start to play around with more complex shapes.
 Polygons can be created in Processing using the beginShape() and endShape() methods.
 You call beginShape() when starting a new shape, then you call any of the vertex functions to create the points on the outline of a shape, and then call endShape() to close the shape.

+There are three different methods for adding outline points within a shape.
+The assignment this week will concentrates on the use of these.

 ### vertex()